Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-Prior to the onset of either instability, the flux tube is found to be linearly unstable to perturbations of the form~\eqref{eq:kink_perturbation} at $t=20$ via Suydam's criterion~\eqref{eq:suydams_criterion} (figure~\ref{fig:suydam_condition_4}).
+Prior to the onset of either instability, the flux tube is found to be linearly unstable to perturbations of the form~\eqref{eq:kink_perturbation} at $t=20$ via Suydam's criterion~\eqref{eq:suydams_criterion} as shown in Figure~\ref{fig:suydam_condition_4}.
 The criterion represents a balance between destabilising pressure gradients and stabilising magnetic shear and in this case, the shear is so small and the pressure gradient so large that the tube is unstable over a wide range of radii, for $ 0.02 \lessapprox r \lessapprox 0.29$.
+Using equation~\eqref{eq:fluting_growth_rate2}, the linear fluting growth rate $\gamma$ is plotted as a function of $r$ at $t=20$ in Figure~\ref{fig:growth_rate_4}.
+At any fixed moment, the radial dependence of the flute instability growth rate, $\gamma(r)$, is a concave function and peaks at a certain radius that we denote by $r_s$ in Figure~\ref{fig:growth_rate_4} and Table~\ref{tab:kink_fluting_params}.

-The measure of linear fluting growth rate $\gamma$ is plotted as a function of $r$ at the same time (figure~\ref{fig:growth_rate_4}).
-The location of the peak growth matches nearly exactly the location of the resonant surface where the observed perturbation grows (figure~\ref{fig:swi-4_pressure_13}) and an estimate of the linear growth rate can be found by averaging $\gamma$ over $r$, giving a growth rate of $0.86$.
+The location $r_s$ of the peak fluting growth rate aligns well with the location of the resonant surface where the observed perturbation appears to grow (Figure~\ref{fig:swi-4_pressure_13}) and an estimate of the linear growth rate can be found by averaging $\gamma$ over $r$, giving a theoretical growth rate of $0.88$.

-\rs{Figure~\ref{fig:pressure_pert_4} plots the }{The} observed perturbations corresponding to the \rs{fluting}{flute} and kink instabilities at $t=26$ \rs{}{are shown in Figure~\ref{fig:pressure_pert_4}}.
-The fluting perturbation is most easily observed in the pressure and is plotted as a function of $z$ following a line through the point $(r, \theta) = (0.101, 0)$.
-The kink instability is best revealed in the $x$-velocity (a proxy for the radial velocity) through the axis.
-Comparing the magnitudes of the perturbations at this time suggests the \rs{fluting}{flute} instability is close to transitioning to its nonlinear phase while the kink instability is still very much in its linear phase.
+The flow and pressure profiles in the axial direction $z$ at $t=26$ are shown in Figure~\ref{fig:pressure_pert_4} and at this moment they assume the form of a superposition of the unstable modes with the largest amplitude.
+In particular, the fluting perturbation is most easily observed in the pressure profile and \newold{}{ plotted as a function of $z$ following a line through the point $(r, \theta) = (0.101, 0)$.} the kink instability is best revealed by either of the $x$- or the $y$-component of velocity which can serve as proxies for the radial velocity through the axis.
+Comparing the magnitudes of the profiles at this time suggests the flute instability is close to transitioning to its nonlinear phase while the kink instability is still very much in its linear phase.